Last updated on April 6th, 2018 at 09:47 am

 The methods we use to zero in on the best places to stay for our budget focus more on the costs for accessing things on a trip rather than the cost per night of our accommodation.
 We do enjoy a lot of free accommodation with international house sitting, but costs for time and access to things that are important to us greatly influence the assignments we take.

 Staying somewhere close enough to walk to “needs” and “wants” is money in the bank.
-These are areas that have the best access to what I call, the location trifecta: close to local shopping, local entertainment and within walking distance to attractions but not in tourist areas.
-The key is to be far enough away from tourist venues to keep accommodation costs down.
-In areas outside tourist venues you’ll find more local shopping and restaurants which are always cheaper than those trying to appeal to vacationers.
+These are areas that have the best access to what we call, the location trifecta: close to local shopping, local entertainment and within walking distance to attractions but not in tourist areas.
+The key is to be far enough away from tourist zone to keep restaurant and accommodation costs down.
+But not so far outside that wasted time on long transport or high costs of getting around decimate your budget.

 Where we are staying in Cali has definitely helped us save on travel costs.

 We search out these areas in Lonely Planet guides and online with Wikipedia and Google maps.
 I trust Lonely Planet suggestions.
 We have followed their advice and used their maps for inexpensive restaurants and accommodation and have never been disappointed.
 Wiki and Google maps help us dig deeper and see distance and whats on the street close to where we want to stay.